 A list of individuals available to care for a dependent individual in the dependent individual's home, please contact our office for a current listing.

-Respite Care of Wayne County is a program which trains volunteers to go to homes and give caregivers a couple hours of respite a week.
+Respite Care is a program which trains volunteers to go to homes and give caregivers a couple hours of respite a week.
 If you have some time and would like to be a volunteer or if you are a caregiver and need a chance for respite, please call Area 9 for details.

 Senior centers have their own unique atmosphere and offer a variety of activities for older people.